Phoenix club rules

-- There will be a drivers brief before each event will also cover expected standards of marshalling if needed.
+- In some cases a Drivers Briefing will be held before a championship event to cover expected standards of marshalling if needed.

-- Drivers may not talk or shout at marshals at any time.
-Shouting at marshals will only delay you getting back into the race.
+- Drivers should shout not at marshals at any time as apart from being out of line it will only delay you getting back into the race.

-- In the event of a crash involving multiple crash, the car that caused the pile-up always goes back on last, no matter what a driver might think or say.
+- In the event of a crash involving multiple cars, the car that caused the incident Must always goes back on last, no matter what a driver might think or say.

 - When marshalling cars, slow marshalling can cost laps, time & even the race, so drivers, when you are marshalling, use both hands to quickly and carefully put de-slotted cars back into their correct lane.